 Request Expert Tax Advice for Non-Resident Landlords

-While these deductions can reduce your taxable income (meaning you only pay tax on your rental income profit), it’s worth noting that a strict eligibility criteria often applies.
+You can deduct a variety of expenses from their rental income.
+While these deductions will reduce your taxable income (meaning you only pay tax on your rental income profit), it’s worth noting that a strict eligibility criteria often applies.
 We recommend chatting with a tax professional before making assumptions about your entitlements.

 In most cases, though, non-resident landlords are entitled to similar tax relief/deductions as landlords who live in the Republic of Ireland.